zapta/greenpak_oled/README.md

 # Addressable SPI OLED display

-This design demonstrates the techinque of adding device addressing capabilities to a SPI bus.
+This design demonstrates the technique of adding device addressing capabilities to a SPI bus.
 This provides the speed and distance of an SPI bus with the simplicity and extensibility of an I2C bus.

 The addressability is achieved using a Renesas's GreenPAK SPLD devices which interprets the first byte of each SPI transaction as a meta control byte and passes the CS signal to the device only if the address encoded in the control byte matches the device's address.